“Enough is as good as feast.”

 Two.
-While the list of themes I quoted is extensive, it lacks maybe Green Earth‘s most important theme: America.
+While that list of themes I quoted is extensive, it lacks what maybe is Green Earth‘s most important theme: America.
 Green Earth is one of the great American Novels.
 Simple as that.
-It his heavily steeped in American history, American thinking and even American literature.
-And while Green Earth is definitely a book about the climate systems of our entire planet, it focusses almost solely on what climate change means for America: catastrophic extinction events in China are mentioned for a few pages, and a disastrous flooding of Prague too, but that’s about it.
+It his heavily steeped in American history, American thinking and American literature.
+And while Green Earth is definitely a book about the climate systems of our entire planet, it focuses almost solely on what climate change means for America: catastrophic extinction events in China are mentioned, and a disastrous flooding of Prague too, but that’s about it.
 That’s not critique by the way: I think it’s one of this book’s many strengths that it doesn’t try to be all-encompassing.

 It is no secret that Kim Stanley Robinson is a progressive thinker.
-People who have watched his extremely interesting 2011 talk Valuing the Earth and Future Generations: Imagining Post-Capitalism on YouTube (it’s over an hour) will find a lot to recognize in Green Earth.
-The book’s nuanced and broad analysis of the political and economical system faults that still keep the world from taking the necessary action to halt climate change (and poverty and war and global injustice) is dead on and scorching.
+People who have watched his great 2011 talk Valuing the Earth and Future Generations: Imagining Post-Capitalism on YouTube (it’s over an hour) will find a lot to recognize in Green Earth.
+The book’s both nuanced and broad analysis of the faults of the political and economical system faults is dead on and scorching.

 Most readers of KSR’s work probably don’t need convincing on climate change.
-As such, this book might be accused of preaching to the choir.
+As such, this book could be accused of only preaching to the choir.
 And while that may be true, it also misses the point.
-As Robinson himself hints at in his introduction (“fiction doesn’t have to come true to make it useful”) this book still is necessary – it has an ethical “use”.
+As Robinson himself hints at in his introduction (“fiction doesn’t have to come true to make it useful”) still has an ethical “use”.
 As I experienced it, the purpose of Green Earth is to offer hope.
 Robinson is an optimistic writer – not the easiest choice in these cynical times.
 That alone deserves applause.

 Robinson’s optimism echoes a feeling I have held for a long time myself: I’m pretty pessimistic about humanity’s near future, but I am a hopeful optimist about the long run.
-Just look at what giant steps we have made (both bad and good) the last 400 years – science and rational thought have proved to be helpful, and will continue to do so – unless a total catastrophe happens (not unthinkable either).
+Just look at what giant steps we have made (both bad and good) the last 400 years – science and rational thought have proved to be helpful, and will continue to do so.
 Green Earth is a solid and convincing defense of the scientific method.
-Its main message is probably this: the sciences should get urgently involved in politics.
+Its main message is probably this: the sciences should urgently get involved in politics.

 “You’re suggesting we need a paradigm shift in how science interacts with society.”
 “Yes I am.”

-Green Earth might be preaching to the choir at times, but it enhances the choir’s awareness nonetheless.
+Green Earth might be preaching to the choir, but it enhances the choir’s awareness nonetheless.
 It sharpens existing insights, refreshes theory, adds stuff you didn’t know, deepens the understanding.
 It’s a feast for the inquiring mind.

 Before I zoom in, a bit about those 300 cut pages.
 I didn’t miss them.
 On the contrary.
 I think KSR should have trimmed a bit more.
 At times Green Earth was repetitive, I hate to say.
 Somewhere between page 500 and 800 it had me bogged down, it truly dragged.
 300 pages more of that might have worked when the 3 parts were published separately, with some years in-between reading, but read cover to cover even this trimmed version was work.
 850 pages would have been better than Green Earth‘s 1069.

 Still, Robinson’s prose is extremely readable, light and clear throughout, funny at times.
-It might seem easy, but it’s a stunning feat, if you think about it.
+It might seem easy, but it’s a stunning feat not a lot of writers achieve.